tariq-eden/grants-process/README.md

 - When an issue is created in *RAT*, create an *item* (in the Data Management group) and sync future changes from GitHub
 - When an item id is mentioned in a commit to *RAT*, create an update to the relevant item
 - When a comment is created on an issue of *RAT*, create an update in the connected item
-### Monday changes automately generate issues in .../RAT repository
-- When an issue
--